judyfong/ISE/islensktmal/gaelunofn.md

 # Icelandic nicknames for these Icelandic names

 In the Málnotkun book or notes you are asked for the nicknames of several Icelandic names.
 Well now here is a list of Icelandic names with their nickname counterparts.
 Nicknames are also often called pet names.
+For a more in-depth summary about icelandic nicknames, their various use cases, please read this Icelandic article, [Frásagnir af gælunöfnum][arnastofnun_gælunöfnum].
+The article is from a lecture given by the Icelandic naming committee (Nafnfræðifélagið) in 2005.
+The article also says other Icelandic words for gælunafn are stuffnefni, uppnefni, and viðurnefni.

 | Nafn | Gælunafn |
 | --- | --- |